 Let no one say when he is tempted, “I am being tempted by God”; for God cannot be tempted by evil, and He Himself does not tempt anyone.

-(b) He Himself does not tempt anyone.
-Those who tempt you to sin are doing the work of the Tempter (i.e., the devil; Matt.
+(c) He himself does not tempt anyone.
+If something evil comes your way, you can be sure it is not from the Lord.
+Those who tempt or test you are doing the work of the Tempter (i.e., the devil, see entry for Matt.
 4:3).